Archibald Kennedy, 11th Earl of Cassilis: Personal life

 His wife died on 29 December 1793 and he died almost exactly one year later on 30 December 1794.

 Descendants

 Through his son Robert, he was a grandfather of Sophia Eliza Kennedy, who married John Levett of Wychnor Park and Packington Hall, Staffordshire.
 Their son, Capt.
 Robert Thomas Kennedy Levett, DL, was named for his grandfather Kennedy.

 His great-grandsons included Sir John Gordon Kennedy K.C.M.G.
 (1836–1912), who became an eminent diplomat, Admiral Sir William Robert Kennedy G.C.B.
 (1838–1916), who became Commander-in-Chief, The Nore, and Gilbert George Kennedy (1844–1909) who played for the Scottish XI in the second international football match against England.
+His great-grandson Edward Briggs Kennedy was father of Royal Navy Captain Edward Kennedy, whose son was the journalist and broadcaster Ludovic Kennedy.